-2021 Median Income Limits to Nail the Bankruptcy Means Test | California Median Income
+Median Income Limits to Nail the Bankruptcy Means Test: New for 2023

 The means test for bankruptcy decides who qualifies for Chapter 7 bankruptcy eligibility.
 The first step of this process is comparing your median household income against the California median income limits set by the Department Of Justice guidelines to see if you earn less than bankruptcy median income limits.

-Means Test: 2021 Median Income Adjustments
+Means Test: 2023 Median Income Adjustments

-2021 Median Income for California Households
+2023 Median Income for California Households

-What is Median Household Income
+What is Median Household Income: Roommates and Spouses

 There may be a difference if you have a roommate who pays rent.
 What if you’re married?
+Separated?
 Or have kids but they’re adults.
 Do you live with your significant other, who has their own finances?
 Would the answer be different if you had kids together, but weren’t married?
 Maybe they’d all be considered by the government to be in your household.
 Or, maybe they’re not.

 But below are the California median income limits for the various household sizes.